Energy Meters Guide

 You can identify these meters by looking for a phrase like ‘multi-rate’ or ‘multi-single phase’ on the front.

-In order to distinguish between daytime reading and nighttime reading, look for the small number on the far left of the display that indicates which reading it is.
+To distinguish between daytime reading and nighttime reading, look for the small number on the far left of the display that indicates which reading it is.
 Make sure you submit both readings to your supplier.

 How to read your mechanical digital single rate meter